 - The student must be enrolled in a U-M course during the current term, and must be in good standing with the University, as verified by Wolverine Access.

 - The need for access to CAEN computer labs must be established in written form by the student team’s College of Engineering faculty advisor.

 Before submitting the request, Engineering faculty advisors are asked to apply principles of good stewardship, and carefully consider the following:

-- The availability of computers in CAEN labs is valuable to College of Engineering students, and each “seat” represents a scarce resource that Engineering students require to complete their course-related work.
+- The availability of computers in CAEN labs is valuable to all other College of Engineering students, and each “seat” represents a scarce resource that they require to complete their course-related work.

 - The Duderstadt Center is open to all enrolled U-M students.
-It provides access to hundreds of CAEN computers with the same software that is available in the CAEN labs located in Engineering buildings.
-The Duderstadt Center should be considered as an alternative resource for student teams before limiting additional Engineering lab seats.
+It contains hundreds of CAEN computers, each providing access to the same software that is available in the CAEN labs located in Engineering buildings.

-Any student granted access to CAEN computers should view it as a privilege, not a right, and recognize they are subject to the policies outlined in the CAEN Conditions of Use.
+Any student granted access to CAEN computers should know that they are subject to all U-M policies, including those outlined on the CAEN Conditions of Use page.